LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 14.](screenshots/Subsampled.png)

-How do you think does point density affect the computing power required to deal with the data?
+How do you think point density affects the computing power required to deal with the data?

-Would this data still be useful for measuring DBH?
+Would the new subsampled point cloud still be useful for measuring DBH?

 If DBH wasn't your primary outcome but tree height or stem density - which point density would you choose?